Yaesu FT-817: Circuit description

 Aircraft band Rx path (108-154 MHz) is the same as that of the 2 m path on the PA unit.
 On the MAIN unit, it goes through the same part as the 2 m signal, but it then goes through the diode portion that was not used for 2 m into an electronically tuned bandpass filter.
 The output passes through the rx mixer.
 The PIN diode bias is provided by the PA unit and flows through the primary transistor.
 On the output, current is provided and goes through the secondary transistor.
 Both current paths are completed using the aircraft band rx preamplifier.

 WFM broadcast band rx path (76-108 MHz) is identical to the 2 m path on the PA unit.
 On the MAIN unit it passes through the same portion as the 2 m signal, then through a HSC277 diode.
-This signal then goes into pin 10 of a Sony CXA1611 FM Receiver IC.
+This signal then goes into pin 10 of a Sony CXA1611 FM receiver IC.
 The IC has a front end, mixer, IF and demodulation and provides received audio.
 In order to suppress local oscillator leakage and provide a slight amount of image rejection, a varactor and a coil provide one stage of tracking bandpass filtering.
 Typical for single-chip receivers, the dynamic range of this receiver is poor.
 When using a large antenna, expect overload/intermod problems.

-HF and 6 meter receive path.
 After relay the signal is diplexed via a low-pass filter.
-At this point 2 m, aircraft and WFM are diplexed.
-Continuing the signal passes through a low pass filter, continues through the RF Directional Coupler/Power Detector (not used in rx) through low pass filters selected by relays as appropriate for current rx frequency.
-The combination of lo- and hi-pass filters provide broadband bandpass filtering to the rx front end.
-For 6 m the hi-pass filter includes a preamplifier (always used on 6 m rx and not affected by the IPO menu setting).
-The appropriate high pass filter output is selected with a PIN diode with logic levels.
+At this point, 2 m, aircraft and WFM are diplexed.
+The signal passes through a low-pass filter, continues through the RF directional coupler/power detector (not used in rx), through low-pass filters selected by relays as appropriate for current rx frequency.
+The combination of low- and high-pass filters provides broadband bandpass filtering to the rx front end.
+For 6 m, the high-pass filter includes a preamplifier (always used on 6 m rx and not affected by the IPO menu setting).
+The appropriate high-pass filter output is selected with a PIN diode with logic levels.
 The output from the PIN diodes are routed to the MAIN unit.
 Here the rx signal is applied to dual PIN diode modules (type DAP236U).
 One path routes the signal directly between the two modules and the other path passes the signal through a 10 db pad - the pad that is switched in as a menu item.
-The output is then passed through a simple lo-pass filter to another DAP236U.
-One of the outputs is applied to a preamplifier and the other is applied to a diode, bypassing the preamplifier.
+The output is then passed through a simple low-pass filter to another DAP236U.
+One of the outputs is applied to a preamplifier, and the other is applied to a diode, bypassing the preamplifier.
 The output of the diode is applied to an IF trap.
-The purpose of which is to prevent 68.33 MHz energy from the antenna from getting into the 1st IF.
+The purpose of this is to prevent 68.33 MHz energy from the antenna from getting into the 1st IF.
 The HF receive signal is routed to the receive mixer.